 Building an IT strategy requires a coordinated effort between people, processes and technologies across the enterprise.
 Here are a few areas that need to be a key part of your plan.

 When you have high-quality and well-managed data, you’re better prepared to make business decisions and implement analytics.
 Data management technology is integral to any IT strategy because it lays the groundwork for bigger, better initiatives.

-When you start with technology (such as SAS® Data Management) that’s built on a data quality platform, you’re making sure the data that supports all your other projects is accurate and up-to-date.
+When you start with technology (such as our data management solutions) that’s built on a data quality platform, you’re making sure the data that supports all your other projects is accurate and up-to-date.
 You can then implement data governance, which helps you establish and maintain policies to manage your data – and master data management, which is a complete, customized solution for managing your enterprise information.

 Encouraging developers and IT to collaborate on projects leads to bigger, better thinking in your organization.
 It’s not a role, per se – just like it’s not a technology or a solution to a specific problem.
 Instead, it’s a culture.
 And it’s one you should foster.

 In a DevOps environment, your development and operations teams work closely together, collaborating to create and implement software programs.
 It's important to open the lines of communication between these two teams, and you should also use monitoring tools to make it easier for IT to support analytics workflows.
 When you strike a good balance between the needs of your data professionals and the output of operations, everyone's on the same page and striving for the same goals.